callumsmith1991/windfarm-api/README.md

 ## Getting Started

+configure .env

 Run:

-configure .env
+- composer install

-php artisan migrate
+- php artisan migrate

-php artisan db:seed
+- php artisan db:seed
+- emails in this application make use of jobs & queues, if your wanting to see them in your local mail enviroment, run artisan queue:work or artisan queue:listen (https://laravel.com/docs/10.x/queues#the-queue-work-command)

 Once the application is up and running, on the frontend of the application, register as a user.
 Then generate the API token in the dashboard to gain access to the API routes